mchiapello/2019_Master_Course/about/flipped-classes.md

 title: Flipped Classes
 ---

-I use a flipped, learner-centered, approach to teaching both of these classes, because I think that learning to program has very little to do with me talking and a lot to do with students working on computers.
+I will use a flipped, learner-centered, approach to teaching this class, because I think that learning to program has very little to do with me talking and a lot to do with students working on computers.
 Flipped classes work well for all kinds of content, but I think they work particularly well for computer oriented classes.
 If